kubernetes/website/content/en/blog/_posts/2022-02-17-updated-dockershim-faq.md

 ### Is there any tooling that can help me find Dockershim in use

 Yes!
 The [Detector for Docker Socket (DDS)][dds] is a kubectl plugin to detect if active Kubernetes workloads are mounting the docker socket (docker.sock) volume.
-Find more details and usage patterns in the [DDS project's README][dds]
+Find more details and usage patterns in the [DDS project's README][dds].

 [dds]: https://github.com/aws-containers/kubectl-detector-for-docker-socket